Tennessee parents, teachers push back against ‘Maus’ removal

 Instead, the board demurred to a lengthy statement issued weeks earlier justifying its determination that “Maus” — a graphic novel in which Jews are portrayed as mice and Nazis as cats in the retelling of the horrific Holocaust experience of the author’s parents — was inappropriate for children because of curse words and a depiction of a nude corpse, which was drawn as a cartoon mouse.

 Only one board member, Mike Cochran, broached the subject Thursday.
-Cochran recounted a conversation with a Jewish rabbi who had suggested to him that a Holocaust survivor could talk to students as a possible replacement for the removed book.
+Cochran recounted a conversation with a rabbi who had suggested to him that a Holocaust survivor could talk to students as a possible replacement for the removed book.

 “I want people to understand that this had nothing to do with the Holocaust on why we took it out,” he said.